fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

 951. How do you configure the maximum number of queue workers in Laravel?
 Set the no of traffic here:     'maxProcesses' => 10
 952. What is the purpose of the timeout property in a Laravel job?
 Set how long to run the queue before stoping.
 953. How can you limit the maximum number of jobs a queue worker can process in Laravel?
+By giving its parameter.
-954. What is the purpose of the unique method in Laravel job dispatching?
-To prevent duplicate jobs from running.
+954. What is the purpose of the unique method in Laravel job dispatching?To prevent duplicate jobs from running.
-955. How do you monitor the status of queued jobs in Laravel?
+956. How do you monitor the status of queued jobs in Laravel?
 Use Laravel Horizon
-956. What is the purpose of the --queue option when running the queue:work command in Laravel?
+957. What is the purpose of the --queue option when running the queue:work command in Laravel?
 Use to set priority of queue.
 php artisan queue:work --queue=high,default,low
 958. How can you prioritize certain queues over others in Laravel?